|

 is accepting life as it is, without complaint.
 It is

-benefit, sooner or later.
-Lack of faith is losing
+sooner or later.
+Lack of faith is losing trust in

-trust in God's willingness to protect you and pour
+God's willingness to protect you and pour his love and

-his love and providence into your life.
-God never
+providence into your life.
+God never forgets a name.

 When

-can become frustrated.
-Things are not supposed to
+become frustrated.
+Things are not supposed to work out

-work out according to your plans.
-Don't forget, you
+according to your plans.
+Don't forget, you turned

-turned yourself over to him some time ago.
-Final
+yourself over to him some time ago.
+Final planning is

-planning is in his hands, not yours.
-No amount of
+in his hands, not yours.
+No amount of religious works

 |